jazzyywazzyy/data_science_project/README.md

 - 12.8% or 128 individuals take Memantine
 - 11.9% or 119 individuals take Prvastigmine
 - 51.5% or 515 individuals take no medication
+- all 485 individuals who have dementia are on dementia medication
+- there are no reports of any of the 515 individuals without dimensia taking medication

 ***Genetics***
 History of medication, chronic diseases, APOE_e4 allel, family history